 “For it is duha.”

 “Huh?
 By your description, you should’ve been worth nothing.
-Forgive me for prying, but I didn’t breach the question to Master Itana when I paid to meet you.
-Granted, you’re technically bound to answer my questions.”
+Forgive me for prying.
+I didn’t breach the question to Master Itana when I paid to meet you.
+Granted, you’re obligated to answer.”

 “The duha is bound to serve for the time paid.”

-Lady Ahma gestured towards a window.
+Lady Ahma gestured toward a window.
 “Thieving and whoring.
 That would be the reason they’d use?
-Ka-Ago is filled with thieves and whores, and thieving whores.”
+Ka-Ago is filled with thieves and whores.”
 She lowered her voice, “If we stay quiet enough, we may even hear their names at this very moment.
 What a pitiful standard for criminals.”

 The duha pursed its lips.
 “Even before this duha became ‘untouchable,’ it was different.
-It was born neither man nor woman—” It stopped as Lady Ahma held out a hand.
+It was born neither man nor woman—” It stopped as Lady Ahma offered a hand.

 “Take it.
 And continue speaking.”

-It quirked a brow as it took surprisingly calloused fingers into its hand.
-“This duha was cursed, so it became duha…”
+It quirked a brow as it felt the lady’s surprisingly calloused fingers.
+“This duha was cursed, so it became duha.”

 “A curse isn’t often self-inflicted.
-Who said you were cursed?”
+Who claimed you were cursed?”

-“This duha—” It stopped again as it felt a sensation creeping at the back of its head.
-It looked at its patron, then at their hands, eyes wide.
+“This duha—” It stopped again.
+A sensation crept at the back of its head, like an encouraging nudge.
+It looked at the lady then at their hands, eyes wide.
 “Wh—”

 “I wish to see.
 Please, continue.”

-It opened its mouth, slightly aghast.
-It then paused, thinking of what Master Itana would say.
+The duha opened its mouth, slightly aghast.
+It then paused.
+Refusal would make Master Itana livid.

-“I will tell no one of what you say here.”
+“I will tell no one of what you say here,” Lady Ahma assured.

-At that, the duha felt a weight seem to lift from its chest.
-Swallowing, it continued, “This duha was paid by a man.
-A man from the temple to the Earth…” It felt its throat tighten.
-“It said…it said what it was.
+The duha felt a weight lift slightly from its chest.
+Swallowing, it continued, “This duha was paid by a man from the temple to the Earth…” Its throat tightened.
+“This duha said, it said what it was.
 The man claimed no issue, but then, when he saw—”

-The duha’s posture slackened, feeling dizzy.
+The duha’s posture slackened from dizziness.
 It remembered that night.
 The lights from the temple district, where it sought safe shelter.
 The man garbed in reassuring robes invited it to a supposed sanctuary, and not long after, he asked for service.
 When it refused, he offered to pay, and it took the sum foolishly.
 The priest’s yells ripped through the night.

-“That ‘man of the temple’ claimed you were cursed from outrage, from embarrassment.”
+“That ‘man of the temple’ claimed you were cursed from outrage and embarrassment.”

-“He made no mention of the tryst as he brought you to be accused of theft from the temple, knowing no one would believe a petty whore over a priest.”
+“He made no mention of the tryst as he accused you of theft from the temple, knowing no one would believe a petty whore over a priest.”

 The duha quieted as it stared at the woman.
 “How did you know?”

 “A sick pittance.
-They would not execute you because of how you appeared, yet they would punish you for the very reason.”
-Lady Ahma turned in its direction, and the duha could feel her eyes on itself as she released her grip.
+They wouldn’t execute you because of how you appeared, yet they would punish you for the very reason.”
+Lady Ahma turned in its direction, and the duha could swear it felt her eyes on itself as she released her grip.
 “How old are you?”

-It hesitated before answering, “At least twenty cycles, Lady Ahma.”
+It paused to think.
+“At least twenty cycles, Lady Ahma.”